TimothyADavis/KinMSpy/README.md

 If you find any bugs, or wish to be kept up to date when new versions of this software are released, please email me at DavisT -at- cardiff.ac.uk

 ### Install
-You can install KinMS with `pip install kinms`
+You can install KinMS with `pip install kinms`.
+Alternatively you can download the code, navigate to the directory you unpack it too, and run `python setup.py install`.

 It requires the following modules: